PTz0uAH/fpc4all/README.md

  compatible crosscompiler, the "V3"-binutils are already available via a "termuxified" Amiga-gcc toolchain available from the earlier experiments and should work with fpc4all and fpc4termux..
- This means we are also building an alternative developer platform to create programs with fpc and lazarus for the good ole commodore amiga..
+ This means we are also building an alternative developer platform to create programs with fpc and lazarus for the good ole Commodore Amiga.. to run on real amiga machines but primarely to run inside the "termuxified" emulators Amiberry, Fs-uae and even on vAmigaWeb and Uae4arm-apk..
+ The latter 2 do not need Termux X11 apk to run and can be called from the plain Termux-app.

 "Hope to surprise you soon with the results of an extra-ordinary educational endeavor.."